 Cut strips of tin foil and then tightly wrap these strips around the pipe cleaners.
 You should only need one or two layers on the legs and arms.

 Scrunch some foil around the body and head to bulk them out a little and then wrap a couple of layers of foil around them.
 Note: Giacometti usually had thin, elongated sculptured heads.

 Use your fingernail to gently indent and "roughen" up the sculpture a little to give it the impression of Giacometti's work.

 To add a base, cut out an oval of thick cardboard, large enough to hold your sculpture without it tipping over, and then glue your sculpture's feet to the cardboard in the pose you'd like.

 Once dry, cover the base and the sculpture's feet in a layer or two of foil, making sure to push the foil flush with the feet so they still stand out.
 You may need to secure this foil to the base and feet with glue.

 Finally, pose the top half of your sculpture.
 Giacometti was known for poses that conveyed movement in a subtle manner, so try to replicate this in your pose!

 Giacometti also created drawings.
 Although they look very sketchy and rough, each line is drawn carefully with purpose.

-Draw a friend, a self portrait or find a good, forward facing reference online and start sketching.
+Draw a friend or a self-portrait, or find a good, forward-facing reference online and start sketching.
 You can use pen, pencil, charcoal or paint.